rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 * Ubuntu (tested from 14.04 to 15.04 (and 15.10 too).

-Kernel versions:
+Xorg & evdev versions:

-From 2.6 -> all versions -> to current
+All versions -> to current.

 ====================================================================

 These settings are compatible with all kernel versions and mods ( tested with: pf, ck on Arch Linux).

-You can use this setup for any Linux Distribution - and in most cases it should just works as it is kernel & distro agnostic setup.
+You can use this setup for any Linux Distribution - and in most cases it should just works as it is either xorg, kernel & distro agnostic setup.

 ====================================================================